x00/OneSession-Vanilla-Plugin/README.md

 # One Session #

 ### About ###
-It will force users to sign if they have been logged in elsewhere, a single browser session at one time (apart from admins, who are immune)
+It will force users to sign in if they have been logged in elsewhere, a single browser session at one time (apart from admins, who are immune)